Texas in using three options for HSE (high school equivalency) testing, the GED®, HiSET, and TASC.

 Think about a good strategy that will help you to pass the examination.
 The GED test still has multiple choice questions left, although many were replaced by essay-style answering.
 Find the best strategy to come up with the right answers.
 Doing this will boost your confidence and your scores.
 On taking the test, think of the strategies you learned.

 The GED exam must be taken entirely on a computer, so basic keyboarding skills are required as well.
 A great advantage is that scores will be available right after testing.
 At the GED exam, you are free to take one of the four tests (Math, Science, Social Studies, and Literacy) when you feel ready to do so.
 Test results are valid for a 2-year period from the time of your first registration.
-This only applies to the GED, not to the HiSET and TASC.
+This not only applies to the GED, but also to the HiSET and TASC.

 The GED diploma is the equivalency of a common high school diploma and is all across America accepted by businesses. colleges and government institutions.
 The GED test offers adults a chance to demonstrate their educational level when compared to graduating high school seniors.
 The GED diploma that you receive upon successful completion of the exam will improve job options and open doors to a college education.